GoogleCloudPlatform/service-extensions/plugins/README.md

 In support of unit testing, this repo contains an `HttpTest` fixture with a `TestWasm` host implementation and `TestHttpContext` stream handler.
 These minimal implementations loosely match GCP Service Extension execution environment.
-The contexts implement the ABI / feature set described below (mainly HTTP headers and logging), but often in a simple way (behaviors may not match GCP exactly).
+The contexts implement the ABI / feature set described above (mainly HTTP headers and logging), but often in a simple way (behaviors may not match GCP exactly).